Neil Haskell

 Neil David Haskell (born April 16, 1987) is an American contemporary dancer and actor.
-He is best known as a contestant on So You Think You Can Dance where he finished third in the final four.
+He is best known as a contestant on So You Think You Can Dance where he placed third in the top four.
 On April 22, 2008, he began performing in the Off-Broadway musical Altar Boyz as Luke.
 Neil later joined The West Side Story National Tour as Snowboy, and in spring 2012 began touring in the show Bring It On: The Musical as Steven.
 He also returned as an All-Star in Season 7 of SYTYCD.
-As of fall 2019, he plays King George in the national touring company of Hamilton: An American Musical.
+He played King George in the national touring company of Hamilton: An American Musical.

 Early life and education

-Haskell was born in Buffalo, New York and first started dancing at age five at the David DeMarie Dance Studio in Clarence, New York and at the American Academy of Ballet in Williamsville, New York.
+Haskell was born in Buffalo, New York and raised in nearby Clarence Center.
+He first started dancing at age five at the David DeMarie Dance Studio in Clarence, New York and at the American Academy of Ballet in Williamsville, New York, And David De Marie Dance studio in Clarence, New york.
 He also had small roles in movies.
 At age 15, he began intensive training in ballet at the Chautauqua Institution for three summers.
 Haskell was raised in Clarence Center, New York and graduated from Clarence High School (Clarence, New York) in 2005.
 He attended Point Park University for a year, majoring in dance.
 Haskell has described his dance style as jazz/ballet.
 He earned the title of "Male Dancer of the Year" at the American Dance Awards in 2005.
 He got his Equity card the summer before auditioning for So You Think You Can Dance.